Connection Through Shared Attention

 Strangers connect

-Sometimes connection comes from paying attention to the same thing at the same time.
+Sometimes connection happens simply because two people focus on the same thing at the same time.

-Connection doesn’t always come from conversation or familiarity.
-Sometimes it comes from attention, and that alone is enough
+Connection doesn’t always come from familiarity.
+Sometimes it begins with attention.
+And sometimes, attention alone is enough.

 David R. Smith